timurb/heka_mock/README.md

 Recursive function to convert table to string always preserving the same order of keys.
 Was *not* tested with mixed tables (like `{10,20,30,foo="bar"}`) and probably will not work with these.
-This is used inside helper codebase which means such arrays will produce crashes.
+This is used inside main codebase which means such arrays will produce crashes.

 #### bracketize(val)